mesosphere/dcos-commons/frameworks/hdfs/docs/security.md

 ## Transport Encryption

-{% include services/security-transport-encryption-lead-in.md
+{% include services/security-transport-encryption-lead-in.md data=data %}
-    techName="Apache HDFS" plaintext="true" %}

 *Note*: Enabling transport encryption is not _required_ to use [Kerberos authentication](#kerberos-authentication), but transport encryption _can_ be combined with Kerberos authentication.

-{% include services/security-configure-transport-encryption.md
+{% include services/security-configure-transport-encryption.md data=data %}
-    techName="Apache HDFS" plaintext="true" %}

 {% include services/security-transport-encryption-clients.md %}

 <!--
 TO BE CONFIRMED
-*Note*: It is possible to update a running DC/OS Apache HDFS service to enable transport encryption after initial installation, but the service may be unavilable during the transition.
-Additionally, your HDFS clients will need to be reconfigured unless `service.security.transport_encryption.allow_plaintext` is set to true. -->
+*Note*: It is possible to update a running DC/OS {{ data.techName }} service to enable transport encryption after initial installation, but the service may be unavilable during the transition.
+Additionally, your {{ data.techShortName }} clients will need to be reconfigured unless `service.security.transport_encryption.allow_plaintext` is set to true. -->

 ## Authentication

-DC/OS Apache HDFS supports Kerberos authentication.
+DC/OS {{ data.techName }} supports Kerberos authentication.

 ### Kerberos Authentication

-Kerberos authentication relies on a central authority to verify that HDFS clients are who they say they are.
-DC/OS Apache HDFS integrates with your existing Kerberos infrastructure to verify the identity of clients.
+Kerberos authentication relies on a central authority to verify that {{ data.techShortName }} clients are who they say they are.
+DC/OS {{ data.techName }} integrates with your existing Kerberos infrastructure to verify the identity of clients.

 #### Prerequisites
 - The hostname and port of a KDC reachable from your DC/OS cluster